zkemail/docusaurus/docs/zk-email-sdk/setup.md

 ## Repository Templates

-We have provided a GitHub template that includes working examples from this guide, including Node.js, React and Next.js implementations.
+We have provided a GitHub repo with working examples from this guide, showcasing different implementations, including Node.js, Next.js, Vite with Vanilla JS, and Deno.

-This templates allows you to get started quickly with the Blueprint SDK.
+These templates help you get started quickly with the Blueprint SDK.

 <div style={{
   padding: "1rem",